Follow Kilimanjaro's paths to the top.

 - Some other extra-ordinary records have been set by wheelchair users like Bernard Goosen from South Africa who completed the Kilimanjaro Hike in six days in 2007.

-Kilimanjaro Trails Difficulty
+Kilimanjaro Trails Difficulty:

 The Kilimanjaro Trails Difficulty is a common concern of many climbers who are climbing Kilimanjaro for the first time.
 However, even though the Mt Kilimanjaro Trails is challenging, it is not a technical climb as the Himalayas or Andes.
 A good acclimatization period is, however, essential to make Kilimanjaro Climb Successfully.